laberning/openrowingmonitor/docs/Engine_Validation.md

 LinearDistance = Math.pow((dragFactor / rowerSettings.magicConstant), 1.0 / 3.0) * AngularDisplacement
 ```

-Although OpenRowingMonitor temporarily calculates a completed distance per recorded impulse for display purposses, the completed distance is definite value is calculated per phase as the dragfactor then can be applied retrospectively onto the Recovery phase.
+Although OpenRowingMonitor temporarily calculates a completed distance per recorded impulse for display purposses, the definite value of the completed distance is calculated per phase as the dragfactor then can be applied retrospectively onto the Recovery phase.

-According to [[1]](#1) and [[2]](#2), Marinus van Holst observed that C2 seems to use a different formula for its calculations, which is described in formula 9.4 [[1]](#1):
+According to [[1]](#1) and [[2]](#2), Prof. Marinus van Holst observed that C2 seems to use a different formula for its calculations, which is described in formula 9.4 [[1]](#1):

 > P = 4.31 \* u<sup>2.75</sup>